 Aztekium ritteri (Boed.)
 Boed.

 Aztekium ritteri is a small cactus with spherical stems with 9 to 11 ribs that usually have transverse wrinkles.
 The stems grow up to 2 inches (5 cm) in diameter, slowly offsetting to form small clumps over the years.
 Its color varies from pale green to grayish-green.
 The center of the cactus contains a lot of white wool.
 Flowers are small, up to 0.4 inches (1 cm) wide, with white petals and pinkish sepals.
 It blooms throughout the summer.
-These flowers are followed by small pink fruit that open when ripe and let out tiny seeds.
+These flowers are followed by small pink fruits that open when ripe and let out tiny seeds.

 How to Grow and Care